SERVICES AND FORMATS

 SERVICES AND FORMATS

 >

 > If a previously marked-up hard copy or file is supplied, I can check your new document against this to ensure amendments have been corrected (and indicate any remaining discrepancies, so you can decide if these changes are still valid).

 >

 > Copy is crafted from supplied information/brief with a view to accuracy, consistency, sensitivity and optimum readability.
-I provide copywriting services for a number of clients including artists, recording labels and performance venues in the world of music (especially contemporary jazz) who require album release PR, album sleeve notes, artist biographies, concert programme notes, website content, etc.
+As an example, I provide copywriting services for clients in the music profession – including artists, agencies, recording labels and performance venues (especially in contemporary jazz) – who require album release PR, sleeve notes, artist biographies, concert programme notes, website content, etc.

 >

-> As the subjects and the scale of projects which I work on are so diverse, it is beneficial – both for you and me – to calculate my quotation on the basis of our email and/or telephone conversations, so that I can gain clear insight into your requirements.
-My rates are competitive, but specifying an hourly rate alone can be meaningless without grasping the detail, complexity/simplicity or specific nature of your particular job.
+> As the subjects and the scale of projects which I work on are so diverse, it is mutually beneficial to calculate my quotation on the basis of our email and/or telephone conversations, to gain clear insight into your requirements.
+My rates are competitive, but specifying an hourly rate alone can be meaningless without grasping the detail, complexity, simplicity or specific nature of your job.